 Penguins are in trouble – we all know that.
 But the extent of the population decline became clear to me when I attended a talk by Dr. Stephen van der Spuy, executive director of SANCCOB.
 Written by: Georgina Lockwood

-There is nothing quiet as delightful as watching a clumsy African/jackass penguin, running like a schoolboy with his pants down, transform into a master swimmer with a torpedo-like agility as it dives into the ocean.
+There is nothing quite as delightful as watching a clumsy African/jackass penguin, running like a schoolboy with his pants down, then transform into a master swimmer with a torpedo-like agility as it dives into the ocean.
 The African penguin is such a character that it even has its own day – African Penguins Awareness Day.

 The biological definition of a colony is: organisms of the same species, in this case African penguins, living closely together in order to benefit from the safety found in numbers.
 Colonies of these suited-up little birds used to exist all along the southern African coastline.
 In the 1900s it was estimated that there were between three and four million penguins – now, that’s a happy and healthy ‘colony’.

 What is SANCCOB doing to help?
-In to 2006 SANCCOB embarked on a Chick Bolstering Project – treating between 800 to 900 penguin chicks per year and roughly 500 just between October and January that were abandoned by their parents in moulting season – a time during which the adults shed and regrow their tuxedo and are unable to feed.
+In 2006 SANCCOB embarked on a Chick Bolstering Project – treating between 800 to 900 penguin chicks per year and roughly 500 just between October and January that were abandoned by their parents in moulting season – a time during which the adults shed and regrow their tuxedos and are unable to feed.
 This is a natural occurrence but, as there are so few penguins left, human intervention has been deemed essential for the aquatic bird’s survival.
 And the good news is, it’s working!
 A recent study has revealed that hand-reared chicks survive just as well as wild ones.

 SANCCOB has treated 95,000 oiled, injured, abandoned and ‘at risk’ African penguins and other seabirds since 1968 in Cape Town and Cape St. Francis, and in my humblest of opinions this is a charity worth supporting.